micahwoods/micahwoods.github.io/_posts/2019-12-06-three-seminars-copenhagen.md

 I pointed out that what often happens when one measures clipping volume is that one finds turf conditions can be optimized with less growth.
 I asked the audience if they thought that turf growing 40% less would require more or less core aeration, and more or less topdressing sand.

+It was a great day of seminars, and I am looking forward to another visit to Copenhagen in July 2021 for the [14<sup>th</sup> International Turfgrass Research Conference](https://itrc2021.org/).